 What about multiple ovulations?

-Multiple ovulations may occur.
+It is possible to have multiple ovulations in one cycle.
+This happens when both ovaries release an egg cell.
 In that case, the second ovulation will only happen within 24 hours of the first one.
-Read more.

 Read more about multiple ovulations in this article.

 An anovulatory cycle is a cycle without ovulation, and most of us will experience it from time to time.